by-jp/www.byjp.me/content/notes/twitter/11547455775/index.md

 - imported
 - from-twitter
 ---
-Return to form for Doctor Who\!
-I'm impressed\!
+Return to form for Doctor Who!
+I'm impressed!